yshelldev/xcss-scaffold/README.md

-# xcss-scaffold
+# XCSS Scaffold

-Template for creating flavours of XCSS
+Template for creating flavours for XCSS